Chiefs fans, in nod to Bills Mafia, give to hospital

 BUFFALO, N.Y. -- Just days ago, the Kansas City Chiefs handed the Buffalo Bills one of the most heartbreaking losses in franchise history.

-Chiefs fans, inspired by the fundraising spirit of Bills Mafia, have decided to turn their team's big overtime win Sunday into a positive for the Buffalo community, raising $178,000 for Oishei Children's Hospital in Buffalo as of Wednesday morning, per the hospital.
+Chiefs fans, inspired by the fundraising spirit of Bills Mafia, have decided to turn their team's big overtime win Sunday into a positive for the Buffalo community, raising $255,017 for Oishei Children's Hospital in Buffalo as of late Wednesday afternoon, per the hospital.

 Beginning Tuesday, donations in increments of $13 began being sent to the hospital from Chiefs fans in honor of the 13 seconds it took for the Kansas City offense to drive down the field to tie the divisional-round playoff game at the end of regulation.
-The Chiefs went on to win on the first drive of overtime 42-36.
+The Chiefs went on to win 42-36 on the first drive of overtime.

 The original idea from a Chiefs Kingdom Facebook group was to donate in $13 increments to quarterback Patrick Mahomes' charitable organization, the 15 and the Mahomies Foundation.
 That changed when Chiefs fans heard more about the Bills fans' tradition of giving back to other teams; they instead direct their efforts to their opponent's charity of choice.